Author Archive

 Posted on | 5 Comments

-If you are looking for good hot dogs in Spartanburg, SC we have you covered!
-With several popular spots, we are listing our reader’s favorites.
-Chime in and let us know if we missed your favorite hot dog space in Spartanburg.
+If you are looking for good hot dogs in Spartanburg, SC, we have you covered!
+With several popular spots, we are listing our readers’ favorites.
+Chime in and let us know if we missed your favorite hot dog spot in Spartanburg.

 As a hot dog aficionado, the high number of places to get a fancy frank makes me happy.
 Once upon a time, I visited Old Salty Dog in Florida, a place featured on Man Vs. Food, just to try the famous hot dog.
 It’s “salty dog” is a hot dog dipped in a beer batter that is deep-fried and served in a bun, and it is topped with onions, mushrooms, sauerkraut, bacon, and a whole lot of cheese.
 Get in my belly.